reneeh3/is477/README.md

 ## Reproducing

 ## Reproducing
-1. Clone the project repository and navigate into it:
+1. Clone the project repository and navigate into the `Snakemake_Workflow` folder:
 ```bash
    git clone
    cd is477/Snakemake_Workflow